microsoft/CromwellOnAzure/docs/advanced-configuration.md

 To allow the host VM to use a batch account, add the VM identity as a Contributor to the Azure Batch account via Azure Portal or Azure CLI.<br/>
 To allow the host VM to read prices and information about types of machines available for the batch account, add the VM identity as a Billing Reader to the subscription with the configured Batch Account.

-For these changes to take effect, be sure to restart your Cromwell on Azure VM through the Azure Portal UI or run `sudo reboot`.
+For these changes to take effect, be sure to restart your Cromwell on Azure VM through the Azure Portal UI or run `sudo reboot`. or run `sudo reboot`.

 ### Use dedicated VMs for all your tasks
 By default, we are using an environment variable `UsePreemptibleVmsOnly` set to true, to always use low priority Azure Batch nodes.<br/>